1. ICF and CSA Rules.

 The following paddlers qualify as legends:

 i.
-Any previous winner of the open or lady’s race, who is no longer in contention of winning the Berg.
+Any previous winner of the open or ladies race, who is no longer in contention for wining the Berg.

 ii.
 Any paddler who has completed 20 Berg marathons.

 iii.
-Any paddler who has completed one of the first ten (10) Berg marathons.
+Any paddler who has completed one of the first fifteen (15) Berg marathons.

 iv.
-Any paddler who is in the age category SGG Men >70
+Any paddler who is in the age category Super GM >70

-b.
-The A batch will be the top 30 paddlers starting at 09h00.
+c.
+The A Batch will be the top 30 paddlers, or any paddler with a 1.2% or less rating starting at 09h00.
 Any entrant who believes that he or she should be in the A batch must apply to the organizers / race officials with a proper motivation.
 Last year’s winner will start in row 0, in front of A batch.

-d.
-B batch will consist of the next 30 paddlers, starting at 09h20.

 e.
+B Batch will consist of the next 30 paddlers, starting at 09h20.

-C batch will be the rest of the entries, starting at 09h30
+f.
+C Batch will be the rest of the entries, starting at 09h30

 a.
-Paddlers who finished within half an hour of the winner will start in elapsed time at 08h00.
+Paddlers who finished within half an hour of the winner, or first 30 paddlers will start in elapsed time at 08h00

 b.
-Batches will start in 10-minute intervals after elapsed time, a batch starting at 08h36.
+Batches will start in 5-minute intervals after elapsed time at 08h35.

 c.
 The number of paddlers in each batch and starting time might be adjusted and will be determined by the river level and weather conditions.